 Don’s extensive environmental counseling practice enables him to represent his clients effectively in rulemakings and appellate litigation.
 His environmental litigation, negotiation and enforcement experience allows him to evaluate complex and nuanced environmental issues that arise in environmental due diligence and the drafting of stock and asset purchase agreements.
-Moreover, his experience with many federal and state environmental programs – Resource Conservation and Recovery Act (RCRA) hazardous and solid waste, state medical and infectious waste, the Clean Water Act (CWA), the Clean Air Act (CAA), federal and state reporting, and others – enables him to approach and settle environmental problems—including government and citizen suit enforcement—with a holistic approach that resolves environmental and health claims, economic issues, and toxic tort and reputational concerns.
-Facilitated by his broad experience, Don currently serves in an outside general counsel role for the Pharmaceutical Product Stewardship Working Group and the MED-Project, consortiums of pharmaceutical companies formed to respond to and comply with multiple local household unwanted medicine and sharps takeback programs in California, Washington and New York, and an opioid product stewardship program passed in Massachusetts.
+Moreover, his experience with many federal and state environmental programs – Resource Conservation and Recovery Act (RCRA) hazardous and solid waste, state medical and infectious waste, the Clean Water Act (CWA), the Clean Air Act (CAA), Prevention of Significant Deterioration (PSD), New Source Review (NSR), minor source permitting, federal and state reporting, and others – enables him to approach and settle environmental problems—including government and citizen suit enforcement—with a holistic approach that resolves environmental and health claims, economic issues, and toxic tort and reputational concerns.
+Facilitated by his broad experience, Don currently serves in an outside general counsel role for the Pharmaceutical Product Stewardship Working Group and the MED-Project, consortiums of pharmaceutical companies formed to respond to and comply with multiple local household unwanted medicine and sharps takeback programs in California, Washington, New York, and Massachusetts.

 Don is a former member of the Firm’s Management Committee and previous chair of the Firm’s Environmental Practice Group.

 Don is AV Peer Review Rated by Martindale-Hubbell and is recognized by Law Business Research in Who’s Who Legal: Environmental 2017 .

 A critical and ongoing part of Don’s representation is his environmental enforcement, negotiation and litigation practice.
 In recent years, Don has defended clients in the following enforcement matters: